It may sound too good to be true, but just shining UV lights into your air ducts really can improve your home’s air quality.

 Ultraviolet (UV) lights for HVAC systems are commonly known as ultraviolet germicidal irradiation (UVGI) systems.
-UVGI systems produce the same UV light that’s present in the sunshine.
+UVGI systems produce the same ultraviolet light that’s present in the sunshine.
 This light destroys germs or molds clinging to the inside of your ductwork or on your coils.

 This is the most common type of light system that’s installed near the air conditioner’s indoor evaporator coil and shines constantly to prevent mold and bacteria from building up on or around the coil.